snazzyatoms/Coffers/README.md

 Coffers is a fresh, from-scratch economy platform for modern Minecraft servers.

+Current focus: `Coffers 0.2.1.0` keeps Coffers standalone-first, with Vault available only as an optional compatibility layer.

 The direction is simple:

 - Keep the good part of Vault: a stable abstraction other plugins can depend on.